 Learn how to make a Seesaw quilt block using one of two different techniques—paperpiecing or connector corners—in three different sizes.

 Connector corners is a simple technique that creates half square triangle (HST) shapes without cutting a triangle...no bias beast to tame.
 And with the paper piecing method, you'll learn how to amend a pre-printed pattern so that you get more use out of the original design.

 Let's get started!

 When instructed to press, first press the pieced unit flat to set the seam.
 Then open the patch, pressing from the front.

 If you choose to paperpiece, you may want to reduce or eliminate the use of steam for pressing these blocks.
 Steam tends to curl the paper.

 Click here to review our 'primo' method for the flattest quilt blocks you'll ever see.
 It works even with the paper attached.
 It's so simple to do, you'll wonder why you didn't do it sooner.

-Within the paper piecing chart, you'll also find the links to the free pattern download needed to make the block.
+Within the paperpiecing chart, are the links to the free pattern download needed to make the block (the row is highlighted in yellow).
 We'll be using the Jack in the Box unit and making a slight change to it.